 In common with many charitable organizations, the Centre derives revenue from donations, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Centre.
-Therefore, we were not able to determine whether any adjustments might be necessary to donation revenue, excess of revenues over expeditures, and cash flows from operations for the years ended March 31, 2022, current assets as at March 31 for the 2022 year.
-Our audit opinion on the financial statements for the year ended March 31, 2022, was modified accordingly because of the possible effects of this limitation in scope.
+Therefore, we were not able to determine whether any adjustments might be necessary to donation revenue, excess of revenues over expenditures, and cash flows from operations for the years ended March 31, 2023, current assets as at March 31, 2023, and net assets as at March 31 for the 2023 year.
+Our audit opinion on the financial statements for the year ended March 31, 2023, was modified accordingly because of the possible effects of this limitation in scope.